30th Annual AAWP Conference

 The theme of movement might conjure notions of physical, social, political, communal or artistic movement, but can also suggest arrivals, departures, walking on country, transformation, mobility and change.
 Placing movement alongside stasis, conference presentations over three days will consider the two themes in relation: ambiguities, contradictions, tensions, as well as productive entanglements enabled by both/and thinking.
 The theme of stasis might draw to mind a period of inactivity or equilibrium, a stoppage, a cessation, a form of civil strife.
 Stasis might mean slowing down; it might mean stability.

-Consult the Movement & Stasis: 30th Annual AAWP Conference website for information about how to register, where to stay, and further details of our conference program as they become available.
+Consult the Movement & Stasis: 30th Annual AAWP Conference website for information about how to register, where to stay, and further details of our conference program.

 The call for proposals for the 30th annual conference is now closed.